 1) What is the difference between compassion fatigue, vicarious trauma and burnout?

 The distinction described above is not necessarily particularly important to make for you, as a helping professional: it is only important so that you can clearly understand the contributing factors that lead to you developing CF or VT, and also because the more that we know about the problem, the more able we are to develop strategies to prevent/modulate the impact of what we experience.
+Gaining an understanding of where your personal Compassion sits can be done using the Proqol Self Test.
 Read through the definitions below and see where you fit in, whether you recognise elements of this in yourself: Is your job challenging because of the types of client situations you have to deal with?
 Because of the volume of work or because of a toxic supervisor (or all of the above?

 Example: If my job as an administrative assistant to a parole officer is to read the files of violent sex offenders, I may be secondarily traumatized and deeply disturbed by the content of what I read.
 This may, in turn, affect my sex life, my feelings of safety for my children or my ability to watch television.
 (Vicarious Trauma) However, I may not necessarily feel too tired to talk to my friend who is going through a difficult time at home, and I may not find that this has caused me to feel deeply exhausted in my interaction with colleagues.
 But then again I may experience all of the above.
 (Vicarious Trauma and Compassion Fatigue)If I work as a nurse in palliative care, helping patients who are dying of cancer, I may feel incredibly drained, fatigued, unable to give any more or unable to stop thinking about my patients when I go home.
 (Compassion Fatigue).
 I may also find that I have become very preoccupied by death, dying and end of life issues which, over time, may affect my world view and beliefs about ageing, cancer or similar issues (Vicarious Trauma).
 Compassion fatigue and Vicarious Trauma are much more complicated than just being tired and overworked.
 They are often caused by a conflict between our deepest values and the work that we are required to do, a phenomenon which is called moral distress.